Scania EU Stage V - a proven and fuel-efficient solution

 Thermo management entails keeping the temperature at an optimal level in the aftertreatment system, regardless of the surrounding and operating conditions, while transient response is about how well and how fast the engine builds torque.

 The key to success has been the integration of the throttle handling with the variable-geometry turbo (VGT) control strategies, which also works as an exhaust brake.

 Construction equipment manufacturer Doosan, with which Scania has a long-standing cooperation, is one of the companies that have been involved in the field trials to validate engine hardware, software, and calibration.
 For example, Doosan have tested Scania’s 9-litre 5-cylinder Scania engine, as well as the 13-litre 6-cylinder engine.

 In terms of machine design and engine installation, existing customers can expect an uncomplicated installation due to the fact that the platform and footprint remain unchanged from the EU Stage IV solution.
 Further, the DOC and DPF are built in a common container with flexible brackets and the ducts for exhaust in-and outlets can be rotated 360 degrees in order to facilitate the installation process.
 As always, Scania offers support from application engineers during the design and installation phases.

 Scania’s EU Stage V-compliant engines span from the 9-litre 5-cylinder and 13-litre 6-cylinder inline engines to the 16-litre V8 engine, covering output ranges from 202 kW to 566 kW.

-The main components required for the exhaust gas aftertreatment system are: a diesel oxidation catalyst (DOC) to cope with HC and CO emissions; a diesel particulate filter (DPF) to keep the emissions of particulate matter within the legal limits; and a selective catalytic reduction (SCR) unit to handle NOx emissions – including urea injectors and an evaporator.
+The main components required for the exhaust gas aftertreatment system are: an oxidation converter to cope with HC and CO emissions; a particulate filter to keep the emissions of particulate matter within the legal limits; and an SCR converter to handle NOx emissions – including urea injectors and an evaporator.